Los Angeles T-Bone Accidents - City and County Legal Assistance

 Yes, failure to yield right of way does lead to T-Bones.
 Statistically, a T-bone collision is most common at busy intersections, such as those in Los Angeles County cities like Beverly Hills, near Rodeo Drive, or Torrance, Calfornia, near Del Amo Mall, for example.

 Our law offices primarily receive potential new case inquiries when one vehicle driver lawfully crossing an intersection on a green light gets broadsided because another motorist ran a yellow light that had just phased from yellow to red.
-So most cases we help with involve the "gray area" defense of failure to yield the right of way or allow other vehicles access to the roadway.
+So most cases, we help involve the "gray area" defense of failure to yield the right of way or allow other vehicles access to the roadway.

 More Significant the T-Boner Vehicle, the Bigger the Injury?